AgnitumuS/ubjs/packages/adminui-vue/components/UTableEntity/UTableEntity.md

 }
 </script>
 ```
-### Selection Mode
+### Multi-select Mode
-In selection mode, some actions, like `edit`, `copyLink` - is not working for several selected rows.
-These actions was hide or disabled.
-This behavior is controlled by a variable `showOneItemAction` in store.
+In multi-select mode, some actions, like `edit`, `copyLink` is not applicable for several selected rows.
+These actions are hide or disabled.
+This behavior is controlled by a `showOneItemActions` property in store.

 The event `selected` contains all the selected elements, on all pages of the table.
-If you need elements that are selected only on the current page - you can use a variable `selectedOnPage` from `store`
+To get elements that are selected on the current page - use a variable `selectedOnPage` from `store`.

 ```vue
 <template>